A Centennial Fable in Three Acts

 Kleeb also has the distinction of having graduated from my alma mater, Silverton High School.
 She was also a very active TV and screen actor as well, probably best known as one of the boot-legging Baldwin Sisters on The Waltons.
 She also had roles in quite a few TV series and films including "Seven Days in May," "The Manchurian Candidate" and many others.

-Fifty years later, as Oregon approaches its Sesquicentennial, rumor has it that an updated version is being preparred by Freberg and the Portland band Pink Martini, as part of a signature series of performances throughout the state.
-Pink Martini will tour the state and perform four regional performances in the northern, southern and central areas of Oregon in August and September 2009.
+Fifty years later, when Oregon celebrated its Sesquicentennial, an updated version was preparred by Freberg and the Portland band Pink Martini, as part of a signature series of performances throughout the state.
+Pink Martini toured the state and performed four regional performances in the northern, southern and central areas of Oregon in August and September 2009.
+Portland Journalist Marge Boulé expertly reprised Helen Kleeb's role as the Witch.
+Her distinctive "Kleeb Cackle" was spot-on.

 The audio here was digitized from the author's own copy of Oregon!
 Oregon!
 Obtained by his parents in 1959.
 As ardent Freberg fans, the Frederick family was steeped in Stan from an early age, and we literally grew up memorizing his radio gags and records (including this one).
 This copy seems to have been created for radio use, as many of the individual tracks do not transition into one another, but rather require an operator to lift the tone arm and move the stylus between the separate tracks.
 It is amazing to me that this piece Freberg material, aside from a couple of cuts from the Rhino anthology, ("Tip of the Freberg"), remains pretty much unknown.